jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 Once all measurements are at the end, the circuit becomes a single unitary operator that is followed by final measurements of its outputs.
 This simplifies analysis and optimization of the circuit by allowing only pure states to be considered.

 Expressing the circuit as a single unitary also makes it faster to simulate.
 Instead of estimating outcome probabilities by performing many runs, it is possible to simply omit the final measurements completely and calculate the probabilities directly.
-If measuurement counts are needed to see examples of statistical fluctuations, it is possible to sample the probability distribution many times without needing to run the circuit more than once.
+If measurement counts are needed to see examples of statistical fluctuations, it is possible to sample the probability distribution many times without needing to run the circuit more than once.

 ### Mid-Circuit Measurement